-- New pics - Inter House Sports
+- New pics - Parental Engagement

-- New pics - Sharing Parish Projects Homework
+- New pics - Sharing Projects Homework

-- New pics - Open the Book
+- New pics - Investigating Japan

-- New clips - Learning clarinets!
+- New pics - Learning all about skeletons

-- New pics - RE photos
+- New pics - Class assembly

 Sometimes things happen online that make us feel worried, scared or upset.
 Whatever has happened, it is not your fault.
 The best thing to do is tell an adult you trust what has happened and how you are feeling.
 They will be able to help you.
 Go and investigate this website for lots of helpful advice.
 If you've any questions or worries, come and speak to me.
 Mr Hart